StephanieWyt/RDGCN/README.md

 Please first download the datasets [here](http://59.108.48.35/data.tar.gz) and extract them into `data/` directory.

-There are three cross-ligual datasets in this folder:
+There are three cross-lingual datasets in this folder:
 - fr-en
 - ja-en
 - zh-en